One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Numerical Experiments

+As a nonlinear surrogate we have chosen to test a neural network, as defined in \eqref{eq:neuralnetwork} with $L = 5$ layers and of size $N_1 = 4$, $N_2,\ldots,N_4 = 9$ and $N_5 = 49$ , i.e., with a total number of $715$ parameters.
+The activation function we are using is the sigmoid function $\sigma(x) := 1/(1+\exp{(-x)})$.
+To solve the pERM problem with the neural network surrogate we use both, the penalized stochastic gradient descent with adaptive penalty parameter (see, Algorithm~\ref{alg:pSGD}), as well as the ADAM algorithm with increasing penalty parameter.
+We have chosen a smooth activation function.
+For results on optimization in the nonsmooth setting, we refer to \cite{christof2023identification,Constantin,doi:10.1137/18M1231559,dong2022descent,dong2022firstorder}

-In the following experiment we solve the (pERM) problem using the ADAM algorithm as implemented in \texttt{tensorflow} and increase $\lambda_k$ linearly in each iteration $k$ of the algorithm.
-The reference solution $(z_{\text{ref}}, u^\bsy_{\text{ref}})$ of the (cRM) problem is computed using the L-BFGS as implemented in \texttt{scipy}.
-We perform this experiment for the NN and the Legendre polynomial expansions of order $1,2$ and $3$.
-For each of the surrogates considered the error in the control decreases, see Figure \ref{fig:error_control}.
+For each of the surrogates considered, the error in the control decreases, see Figure \ref{fig:error_control}.
 Clearly, this error is bounded from below by the approximation properties of the surrogates.
 In Figure \ref{fig:error_state} we observe that the errors of the states decrease as well.

-In the same experiment we show the model error and the difference of the surrogates to the target state $u_0$.
-We observe that the model error is smaller for surrogates with better approximation properties.
-Moreover, due to the nonlinearity introduced by the activation function of the NN, our convergence theory does not apply to the problem with the NN surrogate.
-However, the numerical experiments are demonstrating that the NN can outperform the Legendre polynomials with a comparable number of optimization parameters.
+The reference solution $(z_{\text{ref}}, u(\bsy)_{\text{ref}})$ of the cRM problem is computed using the L-BFGS as implemented in \texttt{scipy}.
+Furthermore, we observe in Figure~\ref{fig:model_error} that the model error decreases.